-- · Please do not leave your personal belongings at the AGD. - · Please do not smoke, eat or drink at the AGD. - · Please check the location of the nearest fire extinguisher to the AGD. - After utilizing the AGD, please restore it to the clean and organized state you found it in and turn off the air conditioner, lights, devices, etc. when you leave. - If you encounter any issues while using the AGD, please ask the SAs/TAs on site or contact the Center for Globalization rather than trying to use your own judgement.
+- After utilizing the AGD, please restore it to the clean and organized state you found it in and turn off the lights, devices, etc. when you leave. - Please do not leave your personal belongings at the AGD. - Please do not smoke or drink alcohol at the AGD. - · Please check the location of the nearest fire extinguisher to the AGD. - · If you encounter any issues while using the AGD, please ask the SAs/TAs on site or contact the Center for Globalization rather than trying to use your own judgment.